 Outside the small, rural town of Bridgeport, California, you’ll find Travertine Hot Springs at the end of an unpaved road.
 Located off Highway 395, these springs aren’t a secret, and most tourist maps will include them.
 These springs are relatively crowded.
 However, if you arrive in the morning or on a weekday, you’ll have enough space to experience a natural pool quietly.

-Mineral groundwater feeds the Travertine Hot Springs in varying degrees of heat.
+Mineral groundwater feeds Travertine Hot Springs in varying degrees of heat.
 Travertine is lovely to visit in the late spring, summer, or early fall when the springs are warmer, and the ground is free of snow or ice.
 The springs may still be warm in the winter, though visitors cannot easily access them in the unplowed snow.

 Travertine is a natural product of dried, hardened limestone.
 The limestone is often white and looks like dried salt.
-Many hot springs produce this sedimentary rock, which builders have created floors, walls, bridges, and even pottery.
+Many hot springs produce this sedimentary rock, which builders have created floors, walls, bridges and even pottery.
 In other words, these hot springs are named after this geological feature.

 Seasonal Access Information